The E. M. Viquesney "Spirit of the American Doughboy" Database

 The supplies Viquesney furnished purchasing organizations included a roughly three-feet by six-foot poster with a drawing of a Doughboy on a grid of approximately one-inch squares.
 Coupons for squares could be sold as entries in a drawing where miniature Doughboys were awarded as prizes.
 The price for individual squares could be set by reference to how much was needed to be raised after considering funds otherwise raised or available.

 Viquesney’s promotional activities, and the fact that so many Doughboys were made, have been perceived negatively by some.
-The Doughboy’s been described as an unimportant "off the shelf" sculpture on at least one occasion, and its many replications was a factor in rejecting an application to have Ft.
+The Doughboy’s been described as an unimportant "off the shelf" sculpture on at least one occasion, and its many replications were a factor in rejecting an application to have Ft.
 Atkinson, Wisconsin’s Doughboy in the National Register of Historic Places.
 (Those at Ft.
 Smith and Helena, Arkansas are in the National Register, though.)
 On another occasion, his miniatures were described as nothing more than "bric-a-brac" and he was referred to as a crass entrepreneur.
-While those are or were the opinions of some, Viquesney created a sculpture that stands in places of honor across the U. S. and is held in high regard, even reverence, by many people in those locations.
-While he didn’t receive the notice or credit some (including Viquesney himself) believe was warranted, many fully understand and appreciate his 1927 comment, "This statue, this child of my greatest and most sincere effort, is dedicated to you, to America, to the World…that he may be a constant reminder of all of what real Americanism is, what it does and how it safeguards our homes and our country".
+While those are the opinions of some, Viquesney created a sculpture that stands in places of honor across the U. S. and is held in high regard by many people in those locations.
+While he didn’t receive the credit some (including Viquesney himself) believe was warranted, many fully understand and appreciate his 1927 comment, "This statue, this child of my greatest and most sincere effort, is dedicated to you, to America, to the World…that he may be a constant reminder of all of what real Americanism is, what it does and how it safeguards our homes and our country".

 Various prices were charged for the Doughboys over time.
 At first, they ranged from $1,000.00 to $1,500.00 plus freight, excluding the cost of pedestals and installation.
 By the latter part of the 1920s, prices had increased to the point that some were sold for roughly $1,700.00 to $2,000.00, plus freight.
 As the depression set in and memories of the war faded, prices fell dramatically.
 Appleton, Wisconsin’s cost just $700.00 in 1934, a severe depression year.
+1934 was also the year Viquesney switched from pressed sheet bronze to cheaper cast zinc to lower the cost of production.

 Many Doughboys have suffered from lack of care and maintenance, with the most common problems being staining, corrosion and pitting.
 Many are missing parts, such as the bayonet, rifle barrel, or entire left hand and rifle, due to a weak fabrication point in the Doughboys’ fused sheets at the left wrist.
 It was fused to the arm at the cuff and has come loose or been pulled off in many locations.
-It is also quite common for the barbed wire to be missing, but it has been removed intentionally for safety reasons in some locations.Because of rifles being broken off as a result of people hanging or swinging from them, Fort Atkinson, Wisconsin’s and one of Palatka, Florida’s two Doughboys now holds a pistol in its left hand.
+It is also quite common for the barbed wire to be missing, but in some locations it has been removed intentionally for safety reasons.
+Because of rifles being broken off as a result of people hanging or swinging from them, Ft.
+Atkinson, Wisconsin’s and one of Palatka, Florida’s two Doughboys now hold pistols in their left hands.
 The other Palatka Doughboy holds three sticks of dynamite.

 Picture